Confirm that the server and Officescan clients are able to communicate successfully. These steps are useful in:

 telnet<space><server name><space><value of the server port>For the server name, make sure to use the full name you find in the registry key "Server".

-To enable the telnet command in Windows 7, follow the steps in the Microsoft article: Enabling telnet client in Windows 7.
+To enable the telnet command in Windows 7, follow the steps in the Microsoft article: Install Telnet Client.

 - Open Internet Explorer then type the following URL in the address bar: